 As ophthalmologists are entitled to set their own fees, this fact sheet cannot provide specific information or precise rebates for your individual situation.

-In the information below, the term ‘doctor’ means the ophthalmologist.
+On this page, the term ‘doctor’ means the ophthalmologist.

 Fundus fluorescein angiography, also known as angiogram or FFA

 This test checks for bleeding or leakage under the retina.
-It is required before you first start injections in order to qualify for Pharmaceutical Benefits Scheme (PBS) reimbursement of the drug that is used to treat the bleeding or leakage.
+It may be required before you first start injections in order to qualify for Pharmaceutical Benefits Scheme (PBS) reimbursement of the drug that is used to treat the bleeding or leakage.
 It may also be done to check for new leakage.

-Ocular coherence tomography (OCT)
+Optical coherence tomography (OCT)

 Depending on individual needs, other tests may be undertaken.